ViceroyFaust/SDT301-Memoranda-TeamPoshtovaPloscha/ProjectKickoffChecklist.md

 For each of you individually copy the checklist and check them of if it is done.
 This will be graded.

 Andrii Tivonenko

-- [+] Download and install Git

-- [+] I have a GitHub account with a username that we can map to your real name

-  - Our course professor told us that we don't have to create a new GitHub account, therefore I am using my personal one

-- [+] Filled out the individual survey for group forming

-- [+] Received a Taiga invite

-- [+] Accepted the Taiga invite
->>>>>>> US1-StoreBusScheduleInformation

 - [+] Do you check Slack regularly